 Immunization protects you from disease.Get protected, get immunized.

-It is important to get booster doses because protection may weaken over time.
+It’s important to get booster doses for tetanus and diphtheria because this protection may weaken over time.

-public health office in your area.
+You can get the vaccine at a public health office in your area.

 You may not be able to have the vaccine if you:

-Current as of: December 12, 2019
+Current as of: January 1, 2021

-Author: Immunization Program, Alberta Health Services
+Author: Provincial Immunization Program, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.